 Learn more about Professor Wakefield

-Not surprisingly, this leads into all kinds of interesting questions about engagement, inclusion, and justice.
+Not surprisingly, this leads into all kinds of interesting questions about engagement, inclusion and justice.
 My current research explores activism in relation to two topics – food systems and neighbourhood-level community development.
 In this work, I draw on a range of theoretical perspectives and use a number of different qualitative and quantitative methods to explore my areas of interest.
 Most of my research involves partnerships with activist groups, community organizations and policy-makers, in order to maximize the usefulness of my work as a tool for social and political change.
-I teach courses with a wide range of topics, including food systems, medical/health geography, and climate change.
+I teach courses with a wide range of topics, including food systems, medical/health geography and climate change.

 Favourite thing about teaching geography: No discipline is as broad as geography!
-You can study anything and everything through a geographic lens, and can combine science, social science and humanities approaches to explore your topic.
+You can study anything and everything through a geographic lens and can combine science, social science and humanities approaches to explore your topic.

 Top tip for new students: Don’t be afraid to get connected.
-U of T can feel like a giant, impersonal place but it has SO much to offer if you make an effort to get involved and aren’t afraid to ask people – including your instructors – how to get the most out of your experience.
+U of T can feel like a giant place but it has SO much to offer if you make an effort to get involved and aren’t afraid to ask people – including your instructors – how to get the most out of your experience.

 Outside of the classroom: I enjoy gardening, habitat restoration, hiking and cycling

 Favourite thing about U of T: Exploring the old buildings – there’s always something new fabulous space to find!
 University College, Hart House and Knox College are a few of my favorites.
-And all the great students of course :)
+And all the great students of course.